riordan/Logseq/pages/inq-warehouse.md

-- We need to improve the
+- We need to improve the data discovery experience in the inq-warehouse BigQuery project.